 Beyond monastic disputes, Bernard was a sought-after advisor and mediator for political leaders.
 He worked tirelessly to heal the papal schism of 1130, which arose due to the election of antipope Anacletus II, through eight years of travel and mediation.
 He also promoted peace and reconciliation between England and France and among various nobles.

 Bernard’s influence grew further when his spiritual disciple, Eugene III, became pope in 1145.
 At Eugene’s request, Bernard preached the Second Crusade, mobilizing large armies for Jerusalem.
 In his later years, despite illness, Bernard defended Jews against persecution in the Rhineland and helped establish the Knights Templars, writing their rules.

 Bernard led Clairvaux Abbey through considerable growth, overseeing a community of hundreds of monks and contributing to the founding of 65 of the 300 Cistercian monasteries established during his 38-year tenure as abbot.
 Despite his administrative duties, he found time to write influential spiritual works on topics such as grace, free will, humility, and love.
 He responded to the controversial teachings of figures like Peter Abelard, Gilbert de la Porree, and Arnold of Brescia, and composed his masterpiece, Sermons on the Song of Songs, which remains a significant work on mystical theology.

-Bernard died at Clairvaux on 20 August 1153.
-He was canonized by Pope Alexander III on 18 January 1174.
-Pope Pius VII declared him a Doctor of the Church in 1830.
+Bernard passed away on August 20, 1153, at Clairvaux.
+He was canonized by Pope Alexander III in 1174, and in 1830, Pope Pius VII declared him a Doctor of the Church.